 Using a product copywriting agency to add magic and sparkle to online content

-As an experienced product copywriting agency, we believe that it’s an unsurprising sign of the times that our beloved Marks & Spencer has announced plans to close 100 stores in its ‘radical transformation plan’ designed to tackle recent declines in sales and profits.
+As an experienced product copywriting agency, we were sad to hear about the Marks and Spencer store closures.
+However, it’s an unsurprising sign of the times that they have announced plans to close 100 stores.
+This has been done as part of its ‘radical transformation plan’ which is designed to tackle recent declines in sales and profits.

-According to Criteo’s Global Commerce Review, smartphone sales now account for a whopping 54% of the UK’s retail sales, which means any brand that isn’t placing considered emphasis on their ecommerce store is missing a critical trick.
+According to Criteo’s Global Commerce Review, smartphone sales now account for a whopping 54% of the UK’s retail sales.
+This means any brand that isn’t placing emphasis on their ecommerce store is missing a critical trick.

 It’s all in the spin

 Following the issues faced by Debenhams and House of Fraser, we can’t help thinking it’s a pretty canny move to present these store closures as a preemptive measure.
-M&S hasn’t buried the fact that their high street stores are ‘failing to perform’, but their narrative surrounding the closures shows that they know full well the future of shopping is online.
-As a product copywriting agency, we know all too well that the fashion world has changed so dramatically in recent years that any retailer needs to focus more energy and budget on their online offering than they do on their high-street presence.
+M&S hasn’t buried the fact that their high street stores are ‘failing to perform’.
+Their narrative surrounding the closures shows that they know full well the future of shopping is online.
+As a product copywriting agency, we know that the fashion world has changed so dramatically in recent years.
+Any retailer needs to focus more energy and budget on their online offering than they do on their high-street presence.

 When we consider that a single mistake can slash sales by up to 50%, nothing less than flawless will do.